mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 });
 </script>

-The number next to each action in the visualization is the probability that the policy will choose that action.
-A circle is drawn next to the action that is choosen by the policy for each frame.
+The number next to each action in the visualization is the probability that the action will be chosen (by the [policy](#policy)).
+A circle is drawn next to the action that is choosen for each frame.

-You'll notice that the policy will start to choose the action that you reward it for more often.
+Over time, you'll notice that the action you selected will be chosen more frequently.
 The core idea of Policy Gradient Methods is intuative, and boils down to just one objective:

 * **Adjust** the **policy** to **Increase** the **probability** of **actions** that lead to **good** outcomes.

-We can achieve this by adjusting our policy using this guiding principle, but first we need to answer some fundamental questions:
+We can achieve this by adjusting our policy using this guiding principle, but to get there we need to answer some fundamental questions:

 * [What is a **policy**?](#policy)
 * [How do we measure the **goodness** or **badness** of an action?](#reward)